 Shop Fox Dust Collectors: Bottom Line

 At the end of the day, none of these Shop Fox models can be a blanket solution for each and every woodworking shop.
 However, they are all extremely fine portable dust collectors that work well in almost every small-scale workshop.
-If your power tools produce both large and fine debris, then the powerful W1666 or W1685 could be a great solution for dust management.

 If you mainly deal with small wood shavings and chips, either the W1272> or the W1826 could suit you just fine.
 The main thing to remember about the W1826 is that it won’t function properly without being mounted to a wall since the bag will end resting on the floor.